 Black Widow: Everything You Need to Know

 AVENGERS: ENDGAME may have put a cap on the existing 20-plus movie saga of the Marvel Cinematic Universe (MCU), but things aren't over yet.
-Sure, ENDGAME put several characters to rest even as it expanded the MCU, with Thor tagging along with the Guardians of the Galaxy on a deep space adventure.
+Sure, ENDGAME laid several characters to rest, but it also expanded the MCU, opening the door to new characters and different adventures.

-One character who has never quite gotten her due in the MCU is finally getting her own standalone film: Natasha Romanoff, played brilliantly by Scarlett Johansson, is the focus of an at-long-last solo BLACK WIDOW movie.
-The character initially introduced into the series as a foil for Robert Downey Jr's Tony Stark is now front and center, leading the charge in the next phase of MCU blockbusters.
+Now, even though her fate was sealed in ENDGAME, one character who has never quite gotten her due in the MCU is finally getting her own standalone film.
+Natasha Romanoff, played brilliantly by Scarlett Johansson, is the focus of an at-long-last solo BLACK WIDOW movie.
+The character, initially introduced as a foil for Robert Downey Jr's Tony Stark in IRON MAN 2, is now front and center, leading the charge in the next phase of MCU blockbusters.
 Make way, she's coming through.

 When Does Black Widow Come Out?